AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

     * canvas viewer for both the above
     * error propagation in *expr* and all nodes (see [Principles](/userguide/principles))

+* Consider a vector type
+    * It might be useful if functions such as max(), sd() etc. produced a vector of a values rather than a single value in multiband image contexts.
+For example, a 4-band image with the first channel set to 1 while all others are zero could produce a mean vector of [1,0,0,0].
+We would then perform a max() on this vector to get a single value.

 * Testing
     * Testing of the operating principles (see [Principles](/userguide/principles))
         * Source rules (**in progress**)